Retracing the Past

 It was a pleasing, unhurried adventure, and a truly unique driving experience.

-There are hundreds of places where you are invited to pull off and view a ruin, a ghost town, a Chickasaw or Chocktaw mound … We never unhitched, and some pull-off sites were too narrow to accommodate a rig our size, but most were just fine.
+There are hundreds of places where you are invited to pull off and view a ruin, a ghost town, a Chickasaw or Choctaw mound … We never unhitched, and some pull-off sites were too narrow to accommodate a rig our size, but most were just fine.

 And, I’m tellin’ you from Natchez to Nashville, the food and drink was slap ya’ mama!